znat/customer-service-GPT/README.md

 ### Dialogue state management

 The `Process` which collects data from the user (an approach borrowed from [Rasa forms](https://rasa.com/docs/rasa/forms/)).
-The experiment consists here in using the business logic the format the prompt such that the model has the essential information to "reason" and formulate a next AI message.
+The experiment consists here in using the business logic to format the prompt such that the model has the essential information to "reason" and formulate a next AI message.

 Currently it works with `gpt-3.5-turbo` and shines with `gpt-4`.